CREDO23/chat-app-with-socketIo-frontend/README.md

 ### About The Project
-The goal of this project is to allow members of a given community to discuss or share information in realtime.
+The goal of this project is to allow members of a given community to discuss or share information in real time.
-Members can have a private chat or channel chat depending with the purpose.
+Members can have a private chat or channel chat, depending on the purpose.

 ### Built With
 - ReactJs